top of page

 ESSAY COMPETITION

-The Commercial awareness Essay Competition is our newest addition, designed to develop the commercial awareness of our members.
+The Commercial Awareness Essay Competition is our newest addition, designed to develop the commercial awareness of our members.
+Participants are asked to submit a short response to an essay question, targeting commercial awareness.

 GETTING INVOLVED